-A building containing not more than five rental units providing lodging for three or more people, with or without meals, is defined within the Zoning Ordinance.
-There are no zoning districts that permit this use.
+A building containing not more than five rental units providing lodging for three or more people, with or without meals, is defined as rooming or boarding house within the Zoning Ordinance.
+There are no zoning districts that permit this lodging use.
 See Single-Room (SRO) Units.